 Value proposition aside, it’s important to describe the content so the user has a better idea of what to expect.
 For example, here’s how HubSpot describes its SEO audit kit.

-Landing page options
+Lead generation landing page options

 There are different options available for creating a landing page depending on the resources you have and how your website is constructed.